jweiland-net/jwtools2/Documentation/Configuration/Index.rst

 -------------------------------------

-Adds a new entry ``Create/Update file metadata`` into context menu of filelist module to create a missing file metadata record or to update the metadata record (sys_file_metadata).
+Adds a new entry ``Create/Update file metadata`` into context menu of filelist module to create a missing file metadata record or to update the existing metadata record (sys_file_metadata).

-This entry will also update image width/height and deleted old related processed files.
+This entry will read original width/height from file and uses them to create a NEW file (imagemagick) with same dimension, 100% quality and colorspace RGB to update width/height also in EXIF metadata.
+That's needed for the registered file extractors like OnlineHelper and EXT:tika which may read width/heigth from EXIF instead, which could be wrong in some cases.
+Because of different image tools (Photoshop, Paint, Gimp) the original file may result in a different image size after process with imagemagick/graphicsmagick.

 .. _solrEnable: